 |Western Civilization II||50||HIST 2312|

 Credit for CLEP, ACT, SAT, and/or AP is not automatically awarded but must be requested by the student by submitting scores to the Office of Admission and Records, who will award credit based on the above criteria.
 Evaluated/examination credit is awarded on a pass/fail basis only.
 Students are not permitted to receive evaluated/examination for courses in which they have previously earned a passing grade or previously attempted to obtain credit by departmental challenge exam.
-No more than thirty (30) semester hours of the credits required for a degree or certificate may be earned by evaluated or examination credit.

 EXCEPTIONS TO PROCEDURE